BCTL-Bordet/BCR_TCR_analyses/README.md

 The script to run the example is stored in /R/scripts and requires the content of /R/functions, "list_examples.RDS" and "tot_number_reads.RDS".

-The files "measures.RDS" and "df_measures.RDS" represent the expected outputs and can be checked to verify the results obtained with the given examples.
+The files "measures.RDS" and "df_measures.RDS" represent the expected outputs created with script_for_example.R and can be checked to verify the results obtained with the given examples.